riferrei/pacman-with-elasticsearch/README.md

   </tr>
 </table>

-## 1. Create a Deployment on Elasticsearch Service
+## 1. Create a Deployment with Elasticsearch

 The game uses Elasticsearch as its data store so you need to have a cluster for this.
 For the sake of simplicity and awesomeness you should use the Elasticsearch Service.